Abscissa/gen-package-version/README.md

 View this help screen with ```dub run gen-package-version -- --help``` or ```gen-package-version --help```:

 ```
-gen-package-version v0.9.3
+gen-package-version v0.9.4
 <https://github.com/Abscissa/gen-package-version>
 -------------------------------------------------
 Generates a D module with version information automatically-detected
-from git and (optionally) dub.
+from git or hg and (optionally) dub.
 This generated D file is automatically
-added to .gitignore if necessary (unless using --no-ignore-file).
+added to .gitignore/.hgignore if necessary (unless using --no-ignore-file).

 It is recommended to run this via DUB's preGenerateCommands by adding the
 following lines to your project's dub.json:

     "dependencies": {
-        "gen-package-version": "~>0.9.3"
+        "gen-package-version": "~>0.9.4"
     },
     "preGenerateCommands":
         ["cd $PACKAGE_DIR && dub run gen-package-version -- your.package.name --src=path/to/src"],